remarkjs/remark-math/readme.md

 ### Example: MathJax

-Supporting either MathJax or KaTeX is every similar.
+Supporting either MathJax or KaTeX is very similar.
 Take the above KaTeX example and change:

 ```diff